Our commitment to Safeguarding

 We actively support the Government's Prevent Agenda to counter radicalism and extremism.

 Our Designated Safeguarding Lead is Jacqueline Dalrymple (Headteacher).
-Our Deputy Designated Safeguarding Lead is Anna Carr (Assistant Headteacher).
+Our Deputy Designated Safeguarding Lead is Anna Carr (EYFS Leader).
 The Governor with responsibility for safeguarding in our school in Carol Douglas.

 Our Safeguarding Committee of Governors meets annually, or sooner if required, to ensure Safeguarding procedures in our school are secure, vigilant and up to date.

 The Northumberland Safeguarding Children Board can be viewed via this link